 A warrant gives the police the authority to make arrests and search and seize property.
 As with all arrests and searches, a police officer needs probable cause to obtain a warrant.
 Before granting the warrant, a judge reviews written statements signed under oath to verify that probable cause exists.
 An arrest or search conducted under the authority of a warrant does not violate the Constitution unless the arrest or search goes beyond the boundaries of what is provided in the warrant.
 For example, if a search warrant is granted to search the suspect’s downtown office, that does not give the police the right to search the suspect’s suburban home, as well.

 Warrantless arrests or searches are legal provided that probable cause exists and that the activity—in light of the individual’s expectation of privacy—was reasonable.
 For example, a person selling drugs in a public park cannot have a reasonable expectation of privacy.
 A warrantless arrest of this person on the spot, or a warrantless seizure of the drugs would be permissible because, obviously, possessing drugs in public creates a reasonable belief that the person has committed a crime (probable cause).
+(To read about an instance in which officers need neither a warrant nor probable cause, see Invalid Police Searches and the Good Faith Exception.)

 In general, the following types of warrantless activity are permitted: